 After Childbirth: Coping and Adjusting

-Everyone will want to come see the baby right away, just when you're at your most tired.
 It's okay to limit visitors to as few as you feel you can handle or to ask them not to visit for a while.
 It's also okay to set a limit on how long they stay.

-Current as of: February 23, 2022
+Current as of: July 11, 2023

 Author: Healthwise Staff

 Clinical Review Board: All Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.